Techies-Africa/nomad/README.md

 composer require techies-africa/nomad
 ```

 After installing Nomad, publish its assets and migrations using the nomad:install Artisan command.
-After installing Nomad, you should also run the migrate command in order to create the column in the default table:
+After installing Nomad, you should also run the migrate command in order to create the timezone column in the default table:

 ```sh
 php artisan nomad:install